Debt to Income Ratio

-The second number is what percent of your gross income every month that can be applied to housing expenses and recurring debt together.
-Recurring debt includes auto/boat payments, child support and credit card payments.
+The second number in the ratio is the maximum percentage of your gross monthly income that can be applied to housing costs and recurring debt together.
+Recurring debt includes vehicle loans, child support and monthly credit card payments.

 With a 29/41 (FHA) qualifying ratio

-If you'd like to calculate pre-qualification numbers on your own income and expenses, please use this Mortgage Pre-Qualification Calculator.
+If you'd like to calculate pre-qualification numbers on your own income and expenses, we offer a Mortgage Loan Qualifying Calculator.

-Remember these ratios are only guidelines.
-We will be thrilled to pre-qualify you to determine how large a mortgage you can afford.
+Don't forget these ratios are just guidelines.
+We will be thrilled to go over pre-qualification to determine how large a mortgage loan you can afford.

 Abbey Mortgage can walk you through the pitfalls of getting a mortgage.
-Give us a call at 352-369-4200.
+Give us a call: 352-369-4200.